 The CARES Act is federal legislation which provides a variety of financial support to individuals and businesses affected by the COVID-19 pandemic.
 The CARES Act established and funded the Higher Education Emergency Relief Fund (HEERF) to provide emergency financial aid grants.
 One part of this federal program allocates money to Lively Technical College, and a portion of that allocation can be awarded to students who are experiencing expenses due to the corona virus.

-These funds are available to students for emergency financial aid or grants to students to cover basic needs such as “food, housing, course materials, technology, health care, and child care.”
-Student eligibility is determined according to strict guidance from the United States Department of Education.
-Available funds vary based on part-time or full-time status and financial need.
+These funds were available to students for emergency financial aid or grants to students to cover basic needs such as “food, housing, course materials, technology, health care, and child care.”
+Student eligibility was determined according to strict guidance from the United States Department of Education.
+Available funds varied based on part-time or full-time status and financial need.